Durham Chiropractor Dr. David Martin: “I have the world’s greatest job!”

 Here’s why my job is so rewarding: because I know when I fix your structural problems, not only do your symptoms go away (which is great in and of itself!) but you are set up for a healthier life overall.

-People often ask how I became a chiropractor.
-I wrestled all through high school, and one day at practice I injured my neck.
+I injured my neck one day in high school wrestling practice.
 I didn’t think it was that bad, but then I started having headaches and neck pain almost every day.
-I kind of figured it was normal, and it went on for quite a while.
-Then my parents took me to see a chiropractor and I started getting adjusted.
+I kind of figured it was normal, but it went on for quite a while.
+My parents took me to see a chiropractor and I started getting adjusted.
 I couldn’t believe the difference in how I felt!
-I was so impressed I decided as a high school student that I wanted to become a chiropractor myself.
+I was so impressed I decided at 17 years old that I wanted to become a chiropractor myself.

 1992-1996: I did my undergrad in Chicago.
 Great city!
 Visit if you ever get the chance.